 - Audio Interviews

-Harriett M. Crosby is Cultural Traditions & Diversity Committee Chair of the IONS Board of Directors.
+Harriett M. Crosby serves on the IONS Board of Directors.

 She is Co-Founder and President of the Initiative for Social Action and Renewal in Eurasia (ISAR), supporting grassroots environmental activism in the former Soviet Union.
 She trained in psychology at the C.G.
 Jung Institute in Zurich, worked for Colorado Outward Bound as a mountaineering instructor, collected Tibetan folk tales in Ladakh, worked on the White House Council on Environmental Quality, and now practices meditation, pottery, organic gardening and wildlife rehabilitation.
 She currently serves on the boards of Friends of the Earth, the Institute for Deep Ecology, 20/20 Vision, Taxpayers for Common Sense, ISAR, and IONS.